yishuen/rolling-stones-lab-nyc-ds-career-031119/README.md

 # Instructions:

 ## Getting Started
-In this exercise, we will be using data from the `top 500 rolling stone albums`.
+In this exercise, we will be using data from `rolling stone's top 500 albums`.
 We have this data contained in the `data.csv` file.
 We will be building out the following functions to answer questions and interact with this data.

 > **remember:** reading from a csv file in python looks like the following: